 Seasonal Depression (SAD): Symptoms, Causes, & Treatments

-But for some, they might prefer certain seasons because others can bring about unwanted and distressing feelings that make life more difficult.
-I’m talking about people who experience seasonal affective disorder (SAD), also known as seasonal depression.
+But some might prefer certain seasons because others can bring about unwanted and distressing feelings that make life more difficult.
+We’re talking about people who experience seasonal affective disorder (SAD), also known as seasonal depression.

 SAD is more than the “winter blues,” it’s a mental health condition that deserves attention.
 Like other types of depression, it can cause physical and mental symptoms and worsen if left untreated.

 Thankfully, SAD can usually be treated, and lifestyle changes can help too.
 So, if you’re wondering, “Is seasonal depression real?”, the answer is yes, and this guide will explain everything you need to know about it.